 Emerson's dining hall went trayless in spring 2011.

-Serving almost 2,000 meals per day, Emerson Dining Services has made important strides in reducing waste – food, water, and electricity -- and has recycling and composting programs in place.
+Serving almost 2,000 meals per day, Emerson Dining Services has made important strides in reducing waste—food, water, and electricity—and implemented recycling and composting programs.

 Dining Services also offers organic and fair trade products, as well as cage-free eggs.
 Emerson’s Café (80 Boylston Street) uses compostable serviceware and offers a discount on coffee when reusable mugs are used.